 4. He attributed the bad stuff to the people’s translation of God’s will, rather than God’s actual will.
 So instead of abandoning God and/or Judaism as as whole, Jesus went straight to the people who were perpetuating falsehoods.

 5. He was totally out and open about what He stood for (and what He didn’t).
-Then, Jesus began teaching people how they can follow the same path.
+Then, Jesus began teaching people how they can follow the same path, even when that led them away from organized religion.

 This is exactly what we do during deconstruction!

 Jesus didn’t come to preserve the existing religious status quo from outside pressures (which is what the religious leaders of the time expected the Messiah to do).
-He came to deconstruct the Jewish perspective of God from the throes of legalism, patriarchy, nationalism, and all the other ungodly things that they were.
+He came to deconstruct the Jewish perspective of God from the throes of legalism, patriarchy, nationalism, and all the other ungodly things that they were leaning into.

-Isn’t it mind blowing that deconstructing our faith to eliminate toxic religious culture is not only IN the Bible, but it’s the actual point of the New Testament?
+Isn’t it mind blowing that not only is deconstructing your faith Biblical, it’s the actual point of the New Testament?
 We have hundreds of pages of text from several different authors documenting Jesus’ living example of how to unbind a sacred and very personal relationship with the Creator of the Universe from the patriarchy and toxic religious culture added by misguided humans.

 Go ahead….
 Do what Jesus did and break free from legalism, patriarchy, nationalism, and all the other toxic, manmade things that have become so prevalent in the church.